 Stage 5: Model Training and Evaluation

-After feature engineering, ML models are trained on the preprocessed and feature-engineered data to learn patterns and make predictions.
+After feature engineering, ML models are trained on the preprocessed and feature-engineered data to learn patterns and generate predictions.
+The dataset is typically split into training and test data, with the test data used to evaluate how well the model applies to unseen transactions.
 Different ML algorithms such as logistic regression, random forests, gradient boosting, or deep learning models like neural networks are trained on the datasets.

 Stage 6: Deployment and Setting Up Feedback Loop